macinj1/nemo-4.2.0_Puhti/README.md

 ./makenemo -r REFERENCE_CASE_NAME -m puhti_intel -n MY_REFERENCE_CASE_NAME -j 15
 ```

-where the option _-r_ is followed by the case's name, _-m_ by the architecture file used during compilation, and _-n_ your new folder with the compilated version of the reference case.
+where the option _-r_ is followed by the case's name, _-m_ by the architecture file used during compilation, and _-n_ your new folder with the compiled version of the reference case.
 For example, we process to compile ORCA2 ICE PISCES (https://sites.nemo-ocean.io/user-guide/cfgs.html#orca2-ice-pisces) in our new folder **MY_ORCA2_ICE_PISCES**

 ```sh
 ./makenemo -r ORCA2_ICE_PISCES -m puhti_intel -n MY_ORCA2_ICE_PISCES -j 15